Chefs Notes

 • Remove the broccoli from the heat and let sit with the lid on the pot.

 • While the broccoli and the potatoes are cooking season the flour with salt and pepper then dip the pork in the flour, egg then bread crumbs.
-Heat a frying pan over medium-high heat with 1 tbsp butter.
+Heat a frying pan over medium-high heat with 1 tablespoon butter.

 • Cook the pork chops for 2-3 minutes per side.